English Country Dances (Beta)

 Tune: Entering Becket* by Casey Murray

-(*two versions: original in Bb and another in C, which some musicians prefer)
+(*two versions: original in Bb and another in C, which many musicians prefer)

 A1 1-4 Ones lead down between the twos and cast back to place